Téléscaphe

 The Téléscaphe ran between Callelongue and Cap Croisette at a depth of 10 m over a distance of 500 m.
+Its maiden voyage was featured in Our World, the first live multinational multi-satellite television production.

-It proved popular with over 31,000 people but only operated for two seasons, closing in 1967 due to lack of money and support, as well as high operational and maintenance costs.
+The Téléscaphe proved popular with over 31,000 people but only operated for one season, closing in 1967 due to lack of money and support, as well as high operational and maintenance costs.
 In addition, there was an incident where a submarine ended up on its side and its three occupants had to swim to safety.
 The entire project cost over 2 million francs.

 The system was later dismantled, although some of the shoreline bull wheels remain in place to this day.